Q. What is the Optional Voluntary Retirement Incentive Program (OVRIP)?

 Q. What will happen to the Section 125 (Flexible Spending Account “FSA”) contributions if I elect to participate in the Program?

-A. Claims or services provided through June 30, 2014 will be eligible for reimbursement through FSA.
-Employees may submit claims for reimbursement (incurred prior to June 30, 2014) through the end of the plan year (December 31, 2014).
+A. Claims or services provided through June 30, 2018 will be eligible for reimbursement through FSA.
+Employees may submit claims for reimbursement (incurred prior to June 30, 2018) up to 60 days after the retirement date.

 Q. What other benefits are available to the individual who elects to participate in the Program?